CSC207-2022F-UofT/course-project-team-communify/project_plan_dev.md

 1. The project will show up in the list below.

 ## Define Your Features for the Implementation Plan
-As a part of the project planning, you are required to record all features formulated from your user stories, as **issues** in your GitHubrepository.
+As a part of the project planning, you are required to record all features formulated from your user stories, as **issues** in your GitHub repository.

 1. Navigate to your repository and select **Issues** tab, then click **New issue**.